cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_03_example_contract/src/lib.cairo:person}}
 ```

-The address of structs is `sn_keccak(variable_name)`, pointing to the first element of the struct.
-All other elements contained in the struct are stored contiguously.
+The base storage address for structs remains `sn_keccak(variable_name)`, and the value contained at this address is the first primitive type contained by the struct.

+Subsequent fields are stored in addresses contiguous to the first elements at addresses `base_address + i`.

 ### Storing mappings